Radiation-Preserving Selective Imaging for Pediatric Hip Dysplasia: A Cross-Modal Ultrasound-Xray Policy with Limited Labels: Discussion

 \paragraph{From measurements to decisions.} Our goal is not to replace radiographs with ultrasound, but to formalize when ultrasound is enough and when an X-ray has positive value of information.
 The policy operates on named measurements that clinicians already use in practice, then converts them into calibrated lower bounds relative to clinical thresholds.
 This keeps the model on familiar ground and makes every decision traceable to a small number of interpretable quantities.

 \paragraph{Collaborative decision support, not automation.} The framework is designed to collaborate with sonographers, radiologists, and pediatric orthopedists.
 Clinicians retain control of thresholds and operating points through two dials.
 First, the rule family encodes clinical preference about how to combine evidence from $\alpha$ and femoral head coverage.
-Second, the inflation factors $(\delta_\alpha,\delta_{\mathrm{cov}})$ translate appetite for risk into stricter or looser lower bounds.
+Second, the miscoverage levels $(\delta_\alpha,\delta_{\mathrm{cov}})$ translate appetite for risk into stricter or looser lower bounds: smaller $\delta$ targets higher coverage and yields more conservative bounds; larger $\delta$ is more permissive.
 Heatmaps in Figure~\ref{fig:usonly-heatmaps} and Figure~\ref{fig:miss-heatmaps} are meant to be used as interactive guides during service setup.
 Teams can choose conservative points that preserve coverage and defer frequently to XR, or permissive points that reduce XR utilization while accepting a controlled increase in miss risk among US-only cases.

 \paragraph{Radiation minimization as an explicit objective.} Decision curves in Figure~\ref{fig:dc} make the radiation trade-off explicit.
 The utility weights $(\lambda,\mu)$ are not tuned by the model.
 They are handles for local policy.
-Sites that place a high cost on radiation will land on conservative regions of the curves where the alpha AND coverage rule dominates and US-only rates are low.
+Sites that place a high cost on radiation (higher $\lambda$) will favor more permissive regions where US-only rates are higher; sites that place a lower cost on radiation (lower $\lambda$) can choose more conservative operating points with higher XR utilization.
 Sites that can tolerate a small increase in miss risk will move along the frontier to OR-rule settings that reduce X-ray utilization.
 This separates modeling from policy and puts radiation stewardship in the hands of the clinical team.

 \paragraph{Safety properties and fail-safe behavior.} The policy fails safe in two ways.
-First, one-sided conformal bounds give finite-sample coverage control on the US-only set.
-Empirical coverage trends in Figure~\ref{fig:cov-lines} reflect the intended monotonicity as inflation increases.
+First, one-sided conformal bounds give finite-sample (marginal) coverage control for the one-sided lower bounds.
+Empirical coverage trends in Figure~\ref{fig:cov-lines} reflect the intended monotonicity as miscoverage level increases.
 Second, cases near the thresholds route to XR.
 The pairwise analysis shows that many borderline hips sit within a few degrees of the $60^\circ$ alpha cutoff.
 Rather than stretching ultrasound to decide these, the system seeks a radiograph.
 This mirrors how experienced clinicians act under uncertainty.

 \paragraph{Interpretability and auditability by design.} The pipeline keeps the entire reasoning chain visible: line and point annotations, derived measurements, calibrated lower bounds, rule evaluation, and policy outcome.
 There are no hidden logits or opaque multi-class outputs gating safety-critical actions.
 This supports prospective quality assurance and after-action review.
 If a site wants to adjust a threshold, reweight the utility, or adopt ossification-aware criteria, the change reads like a guideline, not a re-training recipe.